-Set in the year 1929, prior to the Great Depression, this model railroad is of the Southern Railway mainline through Spartanburg, SC and the line to Asheville as far as Hendersonville, NC.
-This is before the advent of Diesel locomotives, all of the locomotives are steam.
-Passenger trains were still common, and included deluxe service such as the Crescent Limited.
-Saluda grade was on the line that went from Spartanburg to Asheville, and was the steepest (close to 5%) grade on a Class One railroad.
-It is used on this layout to reach the second level.
-Staging yards represent the “off stage” cities of Atlanta GA, Washington DC, Columbia SC and Asheville NC.
+Set in the year 1929, prior to the Great Depression, this model railroad represents the Southern Railway mainline through Spartanburg, SC, and the line to Asheville, extending as far as Hendersonville, NC.
+Staging yards represent the "off-stage" cities of Atlanta, GA; Washington, DC; Columbia, SC; and Asheville, NC.
+At this time, diesel locomotives had not yet been introduced, so all of the locomotives on the layout are steam-powered.
+Passenger trains were still prevalent, featuring deluxe services such as the Crescent Limited.
+The Saluda Grade, known for being the steepest grade on a Class One railroad at nearly 5%, is included in this layout and is used to reach the second level.

 Scale / Gauge